 Headaches: The added tension in the neck and upper back muscles can cause headaches, which can be debilitating.

 Reduced Range of Motion: Forward head posture can limit the range of motion in the neck and shoulders, leading to stiffness and decreased mobility.

 Poor Posture: Over time, forward head posture can become habitual, leading to poor overall posture and a rounded back.

 Fortunately, forward head posture can be corrected with a few simple exercises and lifestyle changes.
 Here are some tips for improving your posture and reducing the burden on your body:

-- Consider seeing a healthcare professional: If you're experiencing chronic neck pain, it's important to see an Osteopath, a Chiropractor, or an RMT professional who can help diagnose the problem and provide treatment options.
+Also, consider seeing a healthcare professional, like an Osteopath, a Chiropractor, or an RMT.
+They can help you to diagnose the problem and provide treatment options.

-- Get Regular Exercise: Regular exercise can help to improve your overall posture and reduce tension in your neck and back muscles.
+You all know that regular exercise can help to improve your overall health.
+At the same time, it helps to have a better posture because it reduces tension in your neck and back muscles.
 Try incorporating activities like yoga, Pilates, or swimming into your weekly routine.